usagitoneko97/klara/A4.Cfg/readme.md

 ```

-The algorithm for insertion of phi function for pruned SSA.
+The algorithm for insertion of φ-function for pruned SSA.

 ```
 for each name x ∈ Globals